GT-McDowell-Lab/PyCAC/docs/chapter5/bd_group.md

 ### Description

-This command provides a shortcut to create groups for the elements/nodes/atoms within a certain distance from each simulation cell boundary (six in total).
+This command provides a shortcut to create groups of elements/nodes/atoms that are within a certain distance from each simulation cell boundary (6 in total).
 The IDs of these groups follow the regular groups created or read (from `group_in_#.id`) by the [group](group.md) command.
 In groups created using this command, the elements/nodes/atoms are not displaced subject to the interatomic forces.
 In other words, equivalently in the [group](group.md) command,

 * `boolean_move`, `boolean_release` = _t_